Percolation and isoperimetry on roughly transitive graphs: Introduction

 \begin{Remark} Let us note that whenever $p_c(G) < 1$ and $G$ has bounded degree, then the graph $G$ also undergoes a non-trivial phase transition for the Ising model, the Widom-Rowlinson model and the beach model.
-This follows from Theorems~1.1 and 1.2 of \cite{MR1765172}. \end{Remark}
+This follows from Theorems~1.1 and 1.2 of \cite{MR1765172}.
+Moreover, it is a consequence of \cite[Remark 6.2]{lyons-schramm}, that if on a bounded-degree graph one has $p_c(V(G))<1$ for Bernoulli percolation on the \emph{vertices}, then one also has $p_c(E(G))<1$ for Bernoulli percolation on the edges. \end{Remark}

 The above result is a consequence of our Theorem~\ref{thm:p_c<1_dependent} below, which applies to both dependent and independent percolation processes.
 Roughly speaking, Theorem~\ref{thm:p_c<1_dependent} states that, if the dependencies decay fast enough with the distance, then the percolation undergoes a non-trivial phase transition.
 To be more precise, we need to define what we mean by ``decay of dependence''.